 3. Electrical Malfunctions

 If your power windows or door locks suddenly don’t seem as responsive as normal, your battery might be weakening.
 Issues with electric seats and your car’s stereo can also indicate battery issues.
 The battery powers all of the electrical components in your car – even your phone when your plug it in to charge.
 If the battery begins to weaken, it won’t be able to power these parts as well as it usually can.
 Test your electronic components and see if they are all having issues.
 Any strange occurrences involving electrical components of your car need checking out, so make sure to visit a local auto repair shop right away.
-You should also consider how many electricity-powered components you use regularly in relation to the last time your battery was replaced.
+You should also consider how many electricity-powered components you use regularly.
 The more electricity you use, the quicker your battery is going to drain.

 4. Poor Performance in Cold Weather